All-Hands-AI/OpenHands/microagents/README.md

 When OpenHands works with a repository, it:
 1. Loads repository-specific instructions from `.openhands/microagents/repo.md` if present
 2. Loads relevant knowledge agents based on keywords in conversations
-3. Makes task agents available for user selection
+3. Enable task agent if user select one of them

 ## Types of MicroAgents

+All microagents use markdown files with YAML frontmatter.

 ### 1. Knowledge Agents